Kershaw fans 11, Dodgers top Miami 9-6 for 3rd straight win

 TRAINER’S ROOM

 Marlins: RHP Elieser Hernández (biceps) will start a rehab assignment next week.
-He hasn’t pitched for Miami since April 3. … SS Jazz Chisholm (hamstring) homered in a minor league game.
+He hasn’t pitched for Miami since April 3. … INF Jazz Chisholm Jr. (hamstring) homered in a minor league game.
 He should be back this weekend or shortly afterward.

-Dodgers: Pollock was making his first start in a week after straining his hamstring in Anaheim. … LHP David Price (hamstring) threw two simulated innings.
-He is close to returning. … OF Cody Bellinger (hairline leg fracture) is running at 80% in Arizona, and he could go on a minor league assignment next week. … INF/OF Zach McKinstry (oblique) will go to Triple-A Oklahoma City on Sunday or Monday.
+Dodgers: Pollock likely is headed for the injured list, Roberts said. … LHP David Price (hamstring) threw two simulated innings.
+He is close to returning. … OF Cody Bellinger (hairline leg fracture) is running at 80% in Arizona, and he could go on a minor league rehab assignment next week. … INF/OF Zach McKinstry (oblique) will go to Triple-A Oklahoma City on Sunday or Monday.

 UP NEXT